-Street closures planned for Yale commencement, protest
+Grad students protest at Yale graduation

 See the interactive map below for more details.

-Officials said a planned protest march may cause delays on Dixwell Avenue, beginning at Webster Street, Broadway, York Street, between Elm Street and Grove Street, Grove Street, between York Street and Temple Street, and Temple Street, between Grove Street and Elm Street.
-Organizers said they plan on gathering on New Haven Green after the march.
+Officials said there may also be delays on Dixwell Avenue, beginning at Webster Street, Broadway, York Street, between Elm Street and Grove Street, Grove Street, between York Street and Temple Street, and Temple Street, between Grove Street and Elm Street.

 City officials said New Haven police, Yale University and protest organizers are working to ensure public safety and minimal disruption.